jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 "seeking the eternal one" and "following God in all its forms" and _Woooooooooo_.
 They certainly don't enjoy sitting around with their thoughts and deeply meditating and roaming the astral plains.
+They don't pray to something they regard as a Babylonian Sky God and bristle at the notion at the mention of worship of any entity.
 Instead, they view religion and spirituality on entirely pragmatic terms.
 Where religion and spirituality work, it's very selectively.
 And generally it's personal - for them only.